Murali-group/annotation_prediction/README.md

 ```

 > If you are unable to install the the R package for computing the AUPRC and AUROC,
-> the code will use sklearn, which is not as accurate in some cases.
+> the code will use sklearn instead, which is not as accurate in some cases.

 ## Usage
 ### Generate predictions